GoogleCloudPlatform/database-assessment/scripts/collector/sqlserver/README.txt

     a) Unzip the install archive.

     b) As of the current release, the collection scripts require a user with the SYSADMIN privilege.
         An existing user may be used or one can be created using the scripts as shown below:

-        If an existing user with SYSADMIN privileges wil not be used, from a command prompt, execute either of the following scripts depending on what type of authentication you currently use for your SYSADMIN user.
+        In the master database:
+            GRANT VIEW SERVER STATE TO [username];
+            GRANT SELECT ALL USER SECURABLES TO [username];
+            GRANT VIEW ANY DATABASE TO [username];
+            GRANT VIEW ANY DEFINITION TO [username];
+            GRANT VIEW SERVER STATE TO [username];

+        In each user database:
+            CREATE USER [username] FOR LOGIN [username];
+            GRANT VIEW DATABASE STATE TO [username];

+    c) User creation using provided scripts (optional):
         In this example the collection user will use SQL Authentication:
-            - CreateUserForAssessmentWithSQLAuth.bat
+            - createUserForAssessmentWithSQLAuth.bat
                 The following parameters can be specified:
                     -serverName  ** Required
                     -port  ** Optional (Defaults to 1433)